 Bozeman Public Library is grateful for gifts of books, periodicals, DVDs, music CDs, audio books and other materials which are an important supplement to our collection.
-You may drop off donations at the Circulation Desk when the Library is open.
+You may drop off donations at the Circulation Desk during open hours Monday-Saturday.
 Patrons often have questions about donations of used materials:

 How do you determine if the book is in good physical condition?